Anush65/GenAI_Translator/README.md

 An AI-powered creative language translator that goes beyond literal translation to preserve nuance, tone, and style while offering creative transformations and analysis.

+Setup:
+To run, do pip install -r requirements.txt first and then do npm install, and finally double click on the start.bat file in your folder

 ## ✨ Features

 ### 🔄 Core Translation